desmaref/is426-pm2.5-analysis/README.md

 Certain Counties will be selected and explored individually, some with more population than other.
 Initial county selections before looking at data- St. Lawrence County, Kings County

+## Data processing steps
+filter PM2.5 data to 2016, select rows of fpis state, fpis county, average PM2.5

+Join with fpis data, filter by selected counties of intrest

+determine stations in each county to determine weather, pull data from website and join with filtered PM data

+possibly summarize average weather and average PM by month -determine and calculate relevant summary statistics

+pass to pandas dataframe for visualization purposes

 ## Results/Findings
 Currently Working through Project